arangodb/spring-boot-starter/demo/README.md

 allSorted.forEach(System.out::println);
 ```

-Furthermore, it’s possible to use pagination combined with sorting.
+Furthermore, it's possible to use pagination combined with sorting.
 With the following code you get the first 5
 characters sorted by name.

 ```java